Harassment & Discrimination Policy

 Harassment and Discrimination Policy

 Members of the Rocky Mountain College community have the right to work and study in an environment free of harassment and discrimination.
-Rocky Mountain College strongly disapproves of and forbids the harassment of students.
-The College will not tolerate discrimination or harassment, which includes discrimination or harassment based on race, color, sex, religion, national origin, citizenship, age, disability, or sexual orientation.
-Student claims of harassment and discrimination should be reported to the vice president/dean for student life or campus counselor, who will help students to determine an appropriate course of action based on the nature of the claim, which may include filing a charge of harassment via the complaint resolution procedure outlined below.
+Rocky Mountain College strongly disapproves of and forbids the harassment or discrimination of students, faculty or staff members.
+The College will not tolerate harassment or discrimination, which includes harassment or discrimination based on race, color, sex, religion, national origin, citizenship, age, disability, ethnicity, gender identity and/or expression, marital status, place of birth, veteran status, sexual orientation or sexual identity.
+Claims of harassment and discrimination should be reported to the Vice President for Student Life, Director of Human Resources or Campus Counselor, who will help to determine an appropriate course of action based on the nature of the claim, which may include filing a charge of harassment or discrimination via the complaint resolution procedure outlined in Section 3 - Complaint Resolution Procedure.

 Harassment and Discrimination Definitions

-The term "harassment" includes, but is not limited to slurs, jokes, and other verbal, graphic, or physical conduct relating to an individual's race, color, sex, religion, national origin, citizenship, age, disability, or sexual orientation.
+The terms “harassment” and “discrimination” include, but are not limited to slurs, jokes, and other verbal, graphic or physical conduct relating to an individual’s race, color, sex, religion, national origin, citizenship, age, disability, ethnicity, gender identity and/or expression, marital status, place of birth, veteran status, sexual orientation or sexual identity.

-At Rocky Mountain College, we believe that individuals should be able to live, study, teach, and work in an environment that is free of all forms of harassment, particularly those involving:
+At Rocky Mountain College we believe that individuals should be able to live, study, teach and work in an environment that is free of all forms of harassment and discrimination, particularly those involving:

 - Acts of vandalism or destruction of property.

 A periodic notice will be sent to faculty, staff, and students to remind them of the policy.
-Students will be referred to the policy on the RMC website at new student orientation (and/or Campus Compass), and copies of the policy will be available at appropriate campus centers and offices.
-A "no harassment" policy notice will be posted in residence halls, instructional buildings, and administrative office areas.
+Copies of this policy will be available at appropriate campus centers and offices.
+A "no harassment" policy notice will be posted in the residence halls, instructional buildings, and administrative office areas.

 Initiating a Report